Ben-Ortiz/GroupmeFantasyFootballBot/README.md

     - Add weekly annoucnement based on survival bowl.
 Example: every week, eliminate team from list of who has the least amount of points.
 End of season only 1 team remains.
     - Put logic for ties (2 teams have same score and how to resolve those ties) for all weeks.
     - Consistent error checking for all weeks.
+    - Maybe Defenses are not considered players and should not be counted.